Ex Astris Scientia

 Q: What are the Star Trek Fact Files?

 A: The Star Trek Fact Files used to be a weekly publication in Europe and Australia.
 I know of a German version in Germany and an English version in the UK, Australia and New Zealand.
 The Fact Files contain sections with general and planet information, Starfleet (ships), alien ships, characters, equipment, episode guide and an A-Z encyclopedia.
 The mere facts are essentially identical to the Star Trek Encyclopedias, but there are many more images in the Fact Files and some exclusive schematics.
 One point of criticism is that the Fact Files are written on a completely fictional level like for a 24th century reader.
 Hence, there is not the slightest background information on actors, production history, production crew, props or visual effects.
 The Fact Files were first released in 1998 and were discontinued in late 2002.
-More recently a revised and updated version of the Fact Files has been released in Japan.
+After that a revised and updated version of the Fact Files was released in Japan.
 Read the complete review and see the sources for order information.

 Q: What is Star Trek: The Magazine?